-a concrete implementation of the identification approach using time-use data alone.
-This serves the dual purpose of (i) illustrating the intuition behind the general identification result, and (ii) setting out the specific framework used in this paper's application to UK data.
-Section 5 discusses the estimation of the sharing rule from UK time-use data, the findings and their interpretation, empirical performance of the model and comparison to other approaches.
-In section 6, I set out a methodology to estimate individual-level consumption.
-I implement it by applying my estimated sharing rule to a separate but comparable dataset on UK household material expenditure.
-I conclude in section 7.
+This paper is organised as follows.
+Section 2 sets out the structural model of the household.
+In section 3 I propose a new methodology to estimate intra-household sharing.
+Section 4 discusses the estimation of the sharing rule from UK time-use data, the findings and their interpretation, empirical performance of the model and comparison to other approaches.
+In section 5, I set out a methodology to estimate individual-level consumption.
+I implement it by applying my estimated sharing rule to a separate but comparable dataset on UK household material expenditure, and discuss policy implications.
+I conclude with some reflections for future work in section 6.